Asturian bowling

-The Asturian bowling is the variation of bowling mainly played in Asturias, and the most important traditional sport in this Spanish Autonomous Community.
+Asturian bowling is the variation of bowling mainly played in the Asturias, and is the most important traditional sport in this Spanish Autonomous Community.

 History

 There are controversies about its origins.
-The most credible hypothesis talks about how pilgrims brought this tradition thanks to the Camino de Santiago.
+The most credible hypothesis is that the game was brought to the area by pilgrims travelling the Camino de Santiago.

-Bowling is important in Asturian culture as it is mentioned in the Regional mythology, for example with the golden bowls of the xanes.
+Bowling is important in Asturian culture as it is mentioned in the regional mythology, for example with the golden bowls of the xanes.

-The first reference of Asturian bowling, one of the oldest in Spain, dates back to 1495.
-Alonso de Quintanilla, major book-keeper of the Catholic Monarchs, complains Nuno Bernaldo de Quirós of ruining the coat of arms during a bowling game at Campo de San Francisco in Oviedo.
+The first reference to Asturian bowling, one of the oldest in Spain, dates back to 1495.
+Alonso de Quintanilla, major book-keeper of the Catholic Monarchs, complained that Nuno Bernaldo de Quirós had damaged his coat of arms during a bowling game at Campo de San Francisco in Oviedo.
 Thanks to this document, it is known that the pins were called byrlos and that betting was usual during the games.

-In the 18th century, according to Gaspar Melchor de Jovellanos, in most villages and places of Asturias there's a bowling alley, a place where neighbors meet and play.
-During the 19th century and the early 20th, the Asturian bowling became the most widespread activity in the rural zones of the Region.
+In the 18th century, according to Gaspar Melchor de Jovellanos, most places in Asturias had a bowling alley.
+During the 19th century and the early 20th, Asturian bowling became the most widespread activity in the rural zones of the region.

-Asturian bowling popularity grows during the 20th century with the creation of a Federation, that was dissolved during the Spanish Civil War.
-When it finished, competitions were reorganized and the Asturian Federation of Bowling was reestablished in 1962.
+The popularity of the sport grew during the 20th century with the creation of a Federation, which was then dissolved during the Spanish Civil War.
+After the end of the war, competitions were again organised, and the Asturian Federation of Bowling was reestablished in 1962.

-Nowadays, due to the rural emigration, some bowling variations fell into disuse.
-Despite the emigration, the rise of interest in traditional culture is helping to keep the game, specially in the most played variations like cuatreada, birle or bolo celta.
+Nowadays, due to the rural emigration, some bowling variations have fallen into disuse.
+Despite the emigration, the rise of interest in traditional culture is helping to keep the game alive, especially in the most played variations such as cuatreada, birle or bolo celta.